Is Janagana Registration Really Necessary? What Happens If You Skip It?

 4. Your Area Gets Less Healthcare Infrastructure

 The government decides where to build new Primary Health Centres (PHCs), how many doctors to deploy to each block, and where ambulance services are needed — all based on population density data from the census.
-An undercounted area receives proportionally less healthcare investment — sometimes for a full decade.
+An undercounted area receives less healthcare investment for a full decade.

 🗳️